Fernando Caruncho

 Fernando Caruncho is a Spanish Landscape designer.
-His minimalist garden designs make use of light and organic shapes.

 Life

 Caruncho studied philosophy at the Universidad Autónoma de Madrid from 1975, and then, from 1979, landscape design at the Castillo de Batres, a private landscaping school in Madrid.

 Career

 In 1979 Caruncho established his own studio.
-His first work accomplished at the age of 21, in a house in Madrid, published in VOGUE DECORATION in May 1987, Edited in Paris.
+His work at a house in Madrid was published in Vogue Decoration in May 1987.
+His work was published again in Vogue Decoration in July 1992.

-His second major publication was in July 1992 in that same magazine after two issues in which special attention is devoted to Jacques Wirtz and Russell Page, written by Jean-Paul Pigeat, Director General of Jardines de France and founder of the Festival des Jardins Chaumont-sur-Loire.
-He was invited to the first edition along with the great 10 Landscape designers at that moment, being Caruncho the youngest of all of them by far.
+He was included in a list of ten great contemporary Landscape designers.

-His career continues with a series of projects in Spain, country which rejoins the rich Spanish gardens tradition with great enthusiasm, gardens which essentially influenced him, such as the Alhambra, Patio de los Naranjos, or the Alcazar in Seville.
+His career continued with a series of projects in Spain, at locations such as the Alhambra, the Patio de los Naranjos, and the Alcazar in Seville.

-It is after 15 years of intense experience performing gardens when he had the opportunity to make his first project in the United States, although previously he worked in France and Italy, and continues his long career in which he is immersed today: Cotswolds in England, Marrakech in Morocco, Oakland in New Zealand, Tokyo in Japan...

 His most recent projects are in Lugano, Switzerland; Isola Bella, a Project of an island in Maine, Fundación Botín working together with Renzo Piano in Santander, Spain; a Project next to the sea in Greece; and one at Vigneto de L’Amastuola in Apulia, Italy.

 He is an honorary member of the Accademia delle Arti del Disegno of Florence, and a member of the Circulo Fortuny of the European Cultural and Creative Industries Alliance.